abandisch/frontend-nanodegree-knockoutjs-ajax/README.md

   * Click on any given marker on the map, _or_
   * Click on a city name in the side bar

-Doing one of the above will open a corresponding info window and display an image and corresponding Wikipedia information.
+Doing one of the above will open the corresponding info window and display an image and related Wikipedia information for the selcted city.
 If for any reason the information cannot be retrieved from the given API, an error message will be disaplyed in the info window.

 ### Filtering location list

-* To filter the list of locations, type in the serach query in the input box above the list of locations in the side bar.
-This will filter the list of cities in the side bar and the correspoding markers on the map.
+* To filter the list of locations in the side bar and map, type in the search query in the input box above the list of locations in the side bar.

 ## Production and Development files

-The following outlines the included files for the Development, i.e. files located under the `src` directory
+The below are the files used for Development, i.e. files located under the `src` directory
 * `src/`
   * `css/`
     * `bootstrap.min.css` - minified Bootstrap CSS